Living and working in Norfolk

 According to The English Indices of Deprivation (ID) 2010, almost 47,400 Norfolk residents live in areas which have been classified as being amongst the ten per cent most deprived neighbourhoods in England.
 See maps of where Norfolk's most deprived neighbourhoods are located.
 Norfolk also has above average deprivation compared with the English shire counties, and on most measures is the most deprived county in the East of England region.
 This position has hardly changed in the past five years.
 For more information see the report on indices of deprivation (2010).

 According to The English Indices of Deprivation 2015 (ID2015), 68,200 Norfolk residents (about 8%) live in areas which have been classified as being amongst the ten per cent most deprived neighbourhoods in England.
-Norfolk is the 88th most relatively deprived out of 152 upper tier local authorities where 1 represents the most relatively deprived.
+Norfolk is the 88th most relatively deprived out of 152 upper tier local authorities where number one represents the most relatively deprived.
 This is an increase in relative deprivation compared to 2010 when Norfolk was the 97th most deprived upper tier local authority.

 For more information see the report on indices of deprivation (2015).